Health Topics

 Early diagnosis is important.
 Acute mountain sickness is easier to treat in the early stages.

-The main treatment for all forms of mountain sickness is to climb down (descend) to a lower altitude as rapidly and safely as possible.
-You should not continue climbing up if you develop symptoms.
+The main treatment for all forms of mountain sickness is to descend to a lower altitude as rapidly and safely as possible.
+You should not continue moving up if you develop symptoms.

 Extra oxygen should be given, if available.